-Globally, mental health is recognized as essential to the health and well-being of all.
-Issues like anxiety, depression, addiction, and PTSD are starting to be addressed in ways that past generations never knew.
-Counselors are on the front lines of this new awareness.
+Mental health awareness is a global initiative and essential to the health and wellness of all.
+Counselors are on the front lines of this awareness and considered essential workers.
 Due to this increased awareness, counseling professionals are in high demand.

 The U.S. Bureau of Labor Statistics predicts much faster than average job growth for mental health counselors over the next decade as improvements in healthcare access allow people to more easily afford counseling services.